mmbman/Katagiri/1983-03-02-Blue-Cliff-Record-Case-42-Talk-1.md

 In the original text it says [tan ke]; it means bringing it out unique. *Tan* means directly, tersely.
 And [tan ke dokuro] means dealing with it simply.
 So “bringing it out unique [and alone]” means bringing it out directly and tersely, and dealing with it simply.

-If you read Zen texts they sometimes say, “Going to where the light springs forth, immediately you have to speak up.” *A place where light springs forth* is no space, no room [where] something is conceptualized, because light springs forth constantly.
-So you have to always be going to where the light springs forth.
+If you read Zen texts they sometimes say, “Going to where the light springs forth, immediately you have to speak up.” *A place where light springs forth* is no space, no room [where] something is conceptualized, because light springs forth constantly, so you have to always be going to where the light springs forth.
 It’s constantly moving, alive.
 And then that is, I always say, nothing to say, nothing to comment [on].
 But you have to go there, [and] you have to immediately speak up, you have to say [something].
 Even if you don’t say anything, your body, your hands, your posture speak up anyway.

 So first of all, we have to move to where light springs forth.
 That means in the realm of *gassho*, your life must spring forth.
 That means you have to be alive, beyond your like or dislike.
 Because you have to do [it].
 If you have to do [it], you have to do [it]; no excuse.
 If you don’t like it, you can go away, but if you are here, you have to do it.
 So in the realm of gassho, you have to go to where your life must spring forth.